Maya Yoshida: VVV-Venlo

-At the start of the 2011–12 season, Yoshida continued to retain his first team place for the side, playing in the centre–back position.
+At the start of the 2011–12 season, Yoshida continued to retain his first team place for VVV-Venlo, playing in the centre–back position.
 He scored a bicycle kick goal for VVV-Venlo off a corner kick on 11 September 2011 against PSV Eindhoven, as the match ended in a 3–3 draw.
 This goal was awarded as "Goal of the Season 2011–2012" of the Eredivisie.
 The Yoshida scored his second goal of the season, in a 4–1 win against RKC Waalwijk on 22 October 2011.
-It wasn't until on 18 February 2012 when he scored his third goal of the season, in a 4–1 win against De Graafschap.
+On 18 February 2012, he scored his third goal of the season, in a 4–1 win against De Graafschap.
 Yoshida's fourth goal of the season came on 3 March 2012, in a 2–1 win against NAC Breda.
 He scored his fifth goal of the season against Roda JC, but was sent off in the 73rd minute for an unprofessional foul, in a 3–1 loss.
-After serving a two match suspension, Yoshida returned to the starting line-up, starting the whole game, in a 2–0 loss against PSV Eindhoven on 31 March 2012.
+After serving a two match suspension, Yoshida returned to the starting line-up, starting the match, in a 2–0 loss against PSV Eindhoven on 31 March 2012.
 He later started all the four matches in the relegation play–offs and helped the club retain their Eredivisie league status once again.
 Yoshida's experience in the relegation play–offs led him to write a blog about the subject.
 At the end of the 2011–12 season, Yoshida went on to make thirty–seven appearances and scoring five times in all competitions as a central defender.

-In the 2012–13 season, Yoshida made two appearances for the side, including one against ADO Den Haag on 25 August 2012, in which he set up the club's first goal of the game, as they lost 4–2 in what turned out to be his last appearance for VVV-Venlo.
+In the 2012–13 season, Yoshida made two appearances for VVV-Venlo, including making his last appearance against ADO Den Haag on 25 August 2012, in which he set up the club's first goal of the game, losing 4–2.